City of Tshwane Metropolitan Municipality: Sport

-City name change
+Proposal for city name change

-Tshwane [tsʰwane] is the Setswana/Sepedi name of the Apies River, which flows through the city.
+Tshwane [tsʰwane] is the Setswana name of the Apies River, which flows through the city.
 The origin of the name of the river is unclear.
 It may mean "place -e of the black cow, tshwana, from ceremonies where a black cow was sprinkled with water from the river to end a drought.
-Another claim is that it was named after Tshwane, son of Chief Mushi, an Ndebele leader who settled near the Apies River about a century before the arrival of the Voortrekkers in the early 19th century.

 Two other common explanations are demonstrably untrue.
 One is that it is the Tswana for the motto of Tshwane Municipality, "We are the same".
-However, this appears to be promoted for its emotional value; if anything, it would mean "we are not the same" in Tswana (ga re tshwane).
-Another common misunderstanding is that it is the Tswana word for "little monkeys"; although it resembles the Tswana word for baboon, tshwene, "little monkeys" is actually the translation of the Afrikaans name "Apies".
+However, this appears to be promoted only for its emotional value; if anything, it would mean "we are not the same" in Tswana (ga re tshwane).
+Another common misunderstanding is that it is the Tswana word for "little monkeys"; although "Tshwane" resembles tshwene (the Tswana word for baboon), baboons are not little and the words are not the same.
+"Little monkeys" is actually a translation of the Afrikaans name "Apies".

 In 2005, politicians in the South African capital voted to rename the city Tshwane and retain the name Pretoria for the city centre only.

 The Sunday Times used the word Tshwane to refer to the Pretoria area for a short period in 2005.
 The state-controlled SABC also started using the term in its evening news broadcasts, for a period, but by 2010, had reverted to "Pretoria".
 Private media outlets continued to refer to the metropolitan area as Pretoria.
 The Pretoria News, the main newspaper in the metropolitan area did not appear to have plans to change its name as of early 2006, although it has adopted the slogan "The paper for the people of Tshwane".

 On 21 May 2005, the Pretoria Civil Action Committee, a group consisting of business, labour, cultural, civil and political leaders opposed to the name change organised a protest in the Pretoria city centre.
 They marched to the office of Arts and Culture Minister Pallo Jordan and handed him a petition signed by 3,000 University of Pretoria students as well as other petition documents.
 Former president FW De Klerk, a Nobel prize winner and the last president under apartheid, also raised concerns about the change.

 In November 2005, the Advertising Standards Authority found that advertising proclaiming that Tshwane, rather than Pretoria, was the capital of South Africa was misleading.

-The Pretoria name change
+Proposed renaming of Pretoria

-On 5 December 2000, a number of old Pretoria municipalities, as well as others that fell outside the Greater Pretoria area, were combined into one area called the City of Tshwane Metropolitan Municipality.
+On 5 December 2000, a number of former Pretoria municipalities, as well as others that fell outside the Greater Pretoria area, were combined into one area called the City of Tshwane Metropolitan Municipality.
 The city of Pretoria remained largely intact in this municipality.
-On 26 May 2005, the South African Geographical Names Council unanimously approved a recommendation by the Tshwane Metro Council that the name Pretoria be changed to Tshwane.
+On 26 May 2005, the South African Geographical Names Council unanimously approved a recommendation by the Tshwane Metro Council that the name Pretoria be changed to Tshwane, but approval from the Geographical Names Council is only a preliminary step in the process.

 The legal process involved is as follows: